Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### WAVE Report

 I have used [WebAIM's WAVE report](https://wave.webaim.org/) to assess the accessibility of my project against set guidelines.
-There were no errors and was deemed accessible with two alerts, one relating to no detection of a navigation bar (which I did not include, see Justifications) and that I had underlined the word 'Instructions' on the Instructions section.
+There were no errors and was deemed accessible with two alerts, one relating to no detection of a navigation bar (which I did not include, see [Justifications and reflections](#justifications-and-reflections)) and that I had underlined the word 'Instructions' on the Instructions section.
 I have removed this underline from the final version.
 For reference please see the WAVE report below:

 ![Summary](/assets/images/accessibility/wave-report-summary.webp)